DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/15 Events/05 Event Objects.md

 DevExtreme components define types that supply event argument data.
 Naming convention is the following: the argument type of the `contentReady` event handler is `ContentReadyEvent`.

-Event objects are unions built up from [basic event types](/Documentation/Guide/Common/TypeScript_Guides/Events/#Event_Object_Parts).
-This makes event definitions easily readable:
+Event objects are unions created from [basic event types](/Documentation/Guide/Common/TypeScript_Guides/Events/#Event_Object_Parts).
+This improves the readability of event definitions:

     export type AppointmentTooltipShowingEvent = Cancelable & EventInfo<dxScheduler> & {
         readonly targetElement: DxElement;